michaelneuder/she/README.md

 	OpenCourse

 ## Project description:
-	A mobile and web app that keeps stores and organizes information about current courses.
+	A mobile and web app that stores and organizes information about current courses.
 The app will contain a schedule for each class, along with storing a copy of the syllabus and other course materials made available by the instructor.
 The users can choose to recieve notifications about exam dates, homework due dates, and other relevant information.

 ## Vision statement:
+	* All of your academics, in one place (feel free to change)
 ## Motivation: for working on this particular project (Why would you develop this?)
+	Having a convenient mobile app which has homework assignments, handouts, and grades for all classes will increase productivity.
+Can integrates the functionallity of piazza, moodle, and d2l for convinience of instructors and pupils alike.

-## Risks: to project completion (these could include:
+## Risks: to project completion

-    Working environment or language new to some team members, No prior experience working with the people on the team, Lack of availability of some needed resource, etc.)
+	* Most of the team is new to app and web development
+	* A scope of a mobile app and a web app could be too broad

 ## Mitigation strategy for dealing with the risk
+	* Sharing knowledge as we learn will accelerate the learning curve

 ## List of requirements: for the project